sindresorhus/got/readme.md

 Type: `boolean`<br>
 Default: `true`

-Determines if a `got.HTTPError` is thrown for error responses.
+Determines if a `got.HTTPError` is thrown for error responses (non-2xx status codes).

 If this is disabled, requests that encounter an error status code will be resolved with the `response` instead of throwing.
 This may be useful if you are checking for resource availability and are expecting error responses.